JulieMontoya/BCP_design/version_6/README.md

 `$ make full_monty` -- Builds a disc image with both non-sideways and sideways versions of BCP.
 For showing off :)

+`$ make experimental` -- Builds a (Master 128 only) disc image with an extra file `M.NEWCODE` assembled from `new_design.6502` (q.v. for entry points).
+This loads at &5800, where the MODE 4 / MODE 5 screen memory would be on a Model B, so can only be used on a Master 128 or Model B with a compatible shadow RAM expansion.

+This is a proving ground for features which may eventually be incorporated into the main application or utilities.
+See the comments in the source file(s) if you are interested.

 # NEW FEATURES

 ## THE "MOVE LEGEND" COMMAND